tajmone/pandoc-goodies/pp/README.md

 >
 > From PP's documentation:
 >
-> > The last argument can be enclosed between lines of tildas or backquotes (of the same length) instead of parenthesis, brackets or braces and.
+> > The last argument can be enclosed between lines of tildes or backticks (of the same length) instead of parenthesis, brackets or braces and.
 This is useful for literate programming, diagrams or scripts (see examples).
 Code block arguments are not stripped: spaces and blank lines are preserved.

 <!-- -->
 > **NOTE 2**: This macro, when run inside Windows CMD, creates a temporary file (named "`_pp-tempfileX.tmp`", where `X` is a numeric counter) in the macros folder (`/pp/macros/`) for each macro call in the document, to temporarily store the code to highlight.
 At each PP invocation the `X` counter is reset, and the previous temp files are written over.
 These temporary files are set to be ignored by Git, so you shouldn't worry about them.